zackproser/rag-pipeline-tutorial/README.md

 This project demonstrates how to build a modern blog with an AI-powered chat interface that can intelligently discuss your blog content.
 It's a practical implementation of Retrieval Augmented Generation (RAG) that showcases how to:

-- Create a responsive, modern blog using Next.js and TypeScrip
+- Create a responsive, modern blog using Next.js and TypeScript
 - Implement a RAG pipeline for intelligent content retrieval
 - Build a real-time chat interface that understands your blog posts
 - Retrieve related entities (posts, products, services, agents, etc)
+- Augment streaming responses with data serialized in HTTP headers that your React UI can use to update the UI
 - Correctly use the latest AI SDKs from Vercel, Pinecone and OpenAI

 ![example site chat page](./public/chat.webp)